Middle Ear Infection (Otitis Media) in Adults

 Treatment may include:

-What are the complications of an ear infection?
+What are possible complications of a middle ear infection?

 Untreated ear infections can lead to:

-Cold and allergy medicines do not appear to prevent ear infections.
-And, currently,
+Cold and allergy medicines don't seem to prevent ear infections.
+And currently there

-there is no vaccine that can prevent the disease.
-However, do check with your healthcare provider
+is no vaccine that can prevent the disease.
+But check with your healthcare provider

 and make sure your vaccines are up-to-date.
 Living in a home where cigarettes are